Bases Loaded (video game)

-The game is the first installment of the Bases Loaded series, followed by seven sequels across three generations of consoles.
+The game is the first installment in the Bases Loaded series, followed by seven sequels across three generations of consoles.
 There are three more video games in the Bases Loaded NES series, Bases Loaded II: Second Season, Bases Loaded 3 and Bases Loaded 4.
 There was also a Game Boy version of Bases Loaded.
 The series continued onto the SNES platform with Super Bases Loaded, Super Bases Loaded 2, and Super Bases Loaded 3.
 The final entry to the series was Bases Loaded '96: Double Header, released for the Sega Saturn and PlayStation.

 Bases Loaded is also the first in a series of sports games by Jaleco known in Japan as Moero!!.
 Baseball games were localized in the Western markets as the Bases Loaded series while the basketball game was localized as Hoops, the tennis game as Racket Attack and the soccer game as Goal!.
 Two titles went unlocalized: a baseball game Shin Moero!!
 Pro Yakyū and a judo game Moero!!
 Juudou Warriors.

 Gameplay

 The game allows the player to control one of 12 teams in either a single game or a full season.
 For single games, there is also a two-player option.

 Bases Loaded featured a television-style depiction of the pitcher-batter matchup (previously seen in Intellivision World Series Baseball and Accolade's HardBall!), as well as strong play control and a relatively high degree of realism, which made it one of the most popular baseball games of the early NES.

 One unique feature of the game is that the pitcher can provoke a batter to charge the mound.
 Each team has only one batter (usually the team's best hitter) who can be provoked in this manner, however; it is up to the player to discover who it is.

 At the time Bases Loaded was released, few video games were licensed by North American major league sports.
 Therefore, the league depicted in Bases Loaded is a fictitious league of twelve teams.
-They are: